 - Winston AI – The tool can scan larger documents and even books!

-- Copyleaks – Free AI content detector with one of the highest accuracy.
+- Copyleaks – Best AI detector free

 - Writer AI – The tool has a user-friendly AI scoring system and needs no signup to use